turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 ## What We're Going For

-When this iteration is done we should be able to fly between known cities.
-When we run the program and hit `b` to fly we will see some output like this:
+When this iteration is done, we should be able to fly between known cities.
+When we run the program and type in `b` to fly we will see an output something like this:

 ```
 Where would you like to fly to?